akmalluthfi/email-classification/README.md

-# Email Classification
+# House Price Prediction

 How to run this project:

 ## Clonning from repo

-Using Https
+Using https

 ```bash
 git clone https://github.com/akmalluthfi/email-classification.git